 Any data security training for employees should thoroughly cover these policies, making it clear to employees the consequences to themselves and the company at large if guidelines are not followed.

 Train thoroughly and regularly

 Even if you’ve invested the time and effort needed for a security awareness training program, you’re probably not training enough.

 According to the EMA study cited earlier, if you ignore security and IT, support staff, less than half of employees have received any security awareness training from their current employer.
 These are the same staff that will most likely fall victim to social engineering attacks.

 The study also found that for those employees that do receive training, annual courses are the most frequent despite the fact that “training provided at that interval is unlikely to be remembered by the participants.”

 To encourage greater retention of policies and information, you should provide frequent refresher courses for your staff.

 The Next Step

-A well-educated workforce is a critical component to any comprehensive security policy.
-You should provide routine, ongoing training to all of your employees-even key executives-teaching them how to detect potential threats and what measures they can take personally to protect the organization.
+A well-educated workforce is a critical component of any comprehensive security policy.
+You should provide routine, ongoing data security training for employees and key executives teaching them how to detect potential threats and what measures they can take personally to protect the organization.

 To learn more about our security awareness courses, you can fill out the form on the right to request a demo.